 - Autoranging capability- utmost accuracy and also saves on the time taken to make your recordings.

 - Has got a kickstand and wrist strap for hands-free usage.

 - The auto power off feature saves on battery power.

 - Though the display is awesome, the screen isn’t backlit making it difficult to use in dim light

 From all that we’ve seen about the Innova 3340, it may just be the best multimeter for both automotive and electrical maintenance.
 Proving to be efficient for both an expert and a beginner-level user, I advise that you get a hold of it as soon as possible.

 As much as it is an outstanding choice, it’s important that you pay heed to the precautionary measures just to be safe.

-All in all, the Innova 3340 is quite a bargain.
-From the display to the performance, I think that it’ll give you the biggest bang for your buck.
+All in all, From the display to the performance, I think that it’ll give you the biggest bang for your buck.
 All in all, it’s also important to consider your priorities before making your purchase- you deserve the best.